elisiariocouto/jsonschema-markdown/README.md

   - Integers with minimum, maximum values and exclusives
   - Boolean values
   - Deprecated fields (using the `deprecated` option, additionaly searches for case-insensitive `deprecated` in the field description)
+  - Supports optional YAML and JSON formatting for examples

 ## Caveats
   - This project is still in early development, and the output may change in the future.